bytes-that-rhyme/project-template-linux-build-container/README.md

   4. Type `build` to build your container image.
   5. Type `sh` to create a temporary container based on your image, and run a shell inside of it.
 The container will be deleted once you exit the shell.

+### Opening Multiple Shells

+The `sh` command will automatically reuse any existing running container if possible, enabling you to run multiple shells in the same container.
+The container ID is saved in the `container.cid` file in the root of this repository.
+Note that exiting the first shell will close your container, forcing the other shells to exit.

 ## Design

 ### Shell Scripts for Each Platform